 Investment properties are included at fair valuation and the aggregate surplus or deficit is transferred to Unrestricted Reserves.
 A formal valuation is performed at least every 5 years.
-For commercial property holdings, a formal valuation is currently undertaken every year and this year was carried out by Cheffins, Chartered Surveyors, as at 30 June 2022.
-The last formal valuation for agricultural land was carried out by FPD Savills as at 30 June 2018.
+For commercial property holdings, a formal valuation is undertaken every 3 years, and for the intervening years regional yields published by third party property specialists, such as Knight Frank or Savills, for differing property uses is being adopted.
+A formal valuation for agricultural land was carried out by FPO Savills as at 30 June 2023.